redpanda-data/connect/website/docs/components/processors/branch.md

 ### Metadata

 Metadata fields that are added to messages during branch processing will not be automatically copied into the resulting message.
-In order to do this you should explicitly declare in your `result_map` either a wholesale copy with `meta = meta()`, or selective copies with `meta foo = meta("bar")` and so on.
+In order to do this you should explicitly declare in your `result_map` either a wholesale copy with `meta = metadata()`, or selective copies with `meta foo = metadata("bar")` and so on.
+It is also possible to reference the metadata of the origin message in the `result_map` using the [`@` operator](/docs/guides/bloblang/about#metadata).

 ### Error Handling